step-security/gradle-actions/README.md

 ## The `wrapper-validation` action

 The `wrapper-validation` action validates the checksums of _all_ [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) JAR files present in the repository and fails if any unknown Gradle Wrapper JAR files are found.

-The action should be run in the root of the repository, as it will recursively search for any files named `gradle-wrapper.jar`.

-Starting with v4 the `setup-gradle` action will [perform wrapper validation](docs/setup-gradle.md#gradle-wrapper-validation) on each execution.
-If you are using `setup-gradle` in your workflows, it is unlikely that you will need to use the `wrapper-validation` action.

 ### Example workflow